leonardoobaptistaa/upcoming-movies/README.md

 --------------------------

 * Improve user experience on slow networks by adding a loading indicator when it's loading more movies.
+* Improve user experience by dealing with internet and API errors.
 * On MovieDetailViewController, set viewInfo's size accordingly to lblInfos text size.
 * Load genres list dynamically from API.
 * Add Localization strings to support more languages.
+* Add search (the optional item).